A downloadable party game for Windows, macOS, and Linux

 NOTE: This is an unfinished game and some major features do not work yet.
 For example, the AI cars don't drive yet, so they are just curious obstacles on the track for now.

 Most gamepads are supported: Supported Gamepads.

-The demo version is limited to 2 tracks repeated twice in a 4-race championship.
+The free demo version is limited to 2 tracks repeated twice in a 4-race championship.
 Demo races are limited to 15 laps per race.
 The demo also limits the minigames to 1 minute.
 Local multiplayer is not limited in the demo.

 |Updated||13 days ago|

 |Platforms||Windows, macOS, Linux|